Sinking of MV Sewol: Background

-At the time of its purchase by Chonghaejin Marine on October 8, 2012, the ship that would come to be known as MV Sewol was eighteen years old and dilapidated.
+At the time of its purchase by Chonghaejin Marine on 8 October 2012, the ship that would come to be known as MV Sewol was eighteen years old and dilapidated.
 It was originally named Ferry Naminoue and was operated from 1994 to 2012 as a transport ship for cargo and passengers by the Japanese company A-Line Ferry.
 According to A-Line Ferry, it did not experience any problems during its service in Japan.
-After it was purchased, the vessel underwent modifications between October 12, 2012, and February 12, 2013, and was registered by Chonghaejin on October 22, 2012.
-The modifications were originally claimed to be illegal, but the Korean Register of Shipping stated that the Sewol had "normally passed" all of the blueprint inspections, ship stability tests, and shipboard inclination tests when the cabin was expanded.

-After these modifications, which included the addition of two decks of passenger space and the expansion of the cargo space, Sewol had her gross tonnage increased by 239 tons to 6,825 tons and her passenger capacity increased by 116 people for a total of 956 people including the crew.
-The modifications resulted in its center of gravity being moved upward by as well as a left-right imbalance.
-After the modifications were completed, Sewol underwent investigations by the Korean Register of Shipping (KR) including an inclining test, and received the ship inspection certification and the certification for the prevention of sea pollution on 12 February 2013.
-During the process of approving the modifications, the KR reduced the maximum amount of cargo that could be carried by 1,450 tons to 987 tons, and increased the amount of ballast needed by 1,333 tons, to 1,703 tons.
-The cargo limits were not known by the Korea Shipping Association, which has the responsibility to manage ferries, or the Korea Coast Guard (KCG), which were responsible for overseeing the Shipping Association.
-The Board of Audit and Inspection later revealed that the KR's licensing was based on falsified documents.
-After the inspections, 37 tons of marble were further added to the gallery room at the bridge deck located on the back of the ship.
+Chonghaejin modified the ship from 12 October 2012 to 12 February 2013, and registered it on 22 October 2012.
+The modifications included adding two decks of passenger space and expanding cargo space.
+Gross tonnage increased by 239 tons to 6,825 tons and passenger capacity increased by 116 people for a total of 956 passengers and crew.
+The modifications shifted the center of gravity up by and created a left-right imbalance.
+After the sinking, Korean website Daily Labor News reported that the modifications were illegal before retracting the statement.

+The modified ship was inspected and certified by the Korean Register of Shipping (KR).
+KR reduced the maximum cargo load by 1,450 tons to 987 tons, and increased the ballast carried by 1,333 tons to 1,703 tons.
+The cargo limits were not known by the Korea Shipping Association, which managed ferries, or the Korea Coast Guard (KCG), which oversaw the Shipping Association.
+Certification included an inclining test.
+Sewol received its inspection certification and certification for the prevention of sea pollution on 12 February 2013.
+After the inspections, 37 tons of marble were added to the exhibition room at the rear of the new bridge deck.
+After the sinking, the Board of Audit and Inspection discovered that KR's licensing was based on falsified documents.

 Sewol began operations on 15 March 2013.
 She made three round trips per week from Incheon to Jeju, each one-way voyage of 425 km taking 13.5 hours to complete.
 On 19 February 2014, she received an interim inspection and a periodic inspection from the Register.
-It had made the round trip a total of 241 times until the day of the incident.
+It made 241 round trips by the day of the incident.